robinpokorny/hyperapp/README.md

 * **Stateless components**: Build complex user interfaces from micro-components.
 Stateless components are framework agnostic, reusabl and easier to debug.
 * **Batteries-included**: Out of the box, HyperApp has Elm-like state management, a virtual DOM engine and a router; it still weighs `1kb` and has no dependencies.

-HyperApp is not opinionated about your stack either; we're compatible with all bundlers and work well with [Hyperx] or [JSX] -- it's your choice.
+HyperApp is not opinionated about your stack either; we're compatible with all bundlers and work well with [Hyperx] or [JSX].

 [Get started with HyperApp](https://github.com/hyperapp/hyperapp/wiki).

 ## Installation

 <pre>
 npm i -S <a href=https://npmjs.com/package/hyperapp>hyperapp</a>
 </pre>

 ## Usage

 In Node.js.
 ```jsx
 import { h, app } from "hyperapp"